We are pretty much sure that the reason why you are here is that you are wondering on how you can clear your name from debt review/debt counselling.

 This provision will, however, change upon proclamation of the National Credit Amendment Act (NCAA) under section 71(1) as follows:

-3 Guidelines for the Withdrawal from Debt Review.
+There are 3 Guidelines for the Withdrawal from Debt Review.

 A Consumer whose debts have been re-arranged in terms of Part D of this Chapter must be issued with a Clearance Certificate by a Debt Counsellor within seven days after the Consumer has –